kserve/community/docs/general-technical-review-cncf-incubating.md

                 cpu: 1
                 memory: 1Gi
       ```
-      * KServe disables automatic default service account injection model server pods as usually they don't require privilleges to communicate with kubernetes API server or other kubernetes related resources.
-But users can provide their own serviceaccount using the InferenceService Yaml.
+      * KServe disables automatic default service account injection model server pods as usually they don't require privileges to communicate with Kubernetes API server or other Kubernetes related resources.
+But users can provide their own ServiceAccount using the InferenceService yaml.
      ```yaml
       apiVersion: serving.kserve.io/v1beta1
       kind: InferenceService